 Wednesday, June 27, 2018

 Why do politicians become bullies?
-Politicians are trusted elected officials who are skillful at managing resources and meeting voter needs and working toward the greater good.
-However, when placed in an arena of other politicians dedicated to the same mission, resources become scarce, and successes are rare and eked out by others in higher positions of power.
-Working in an environment where it is not about how trustworthy the politician is or how honest they are or even about being a promise-keeper, politicians begin using other tactics to push their agendas.
-Politicians become overwhelmed with compassion fatigue and unmet constituent needs that often drive the politician to bully-type behaviors, which may include character assassination, creating communication silos and promoting underground manipulation schemes with peers.
-The environment where politicians work is toxic and is a perfect example of a system problem where vague rules, unsatisfactory conduct, inequality, bias, and ambiguity drive actions and behaviors that the American public label the Swamp instead of the "rule of the people."
+Politicians are trusted elected officials who are skilled at managing resources, meeting voter needs, and working toward the greater good.
+However, when placed in an arena with other politicians dedicated to the same mission, resources become scarce, and successes are rare, or eked out by others in higher positions of power.
+Working in an environment where it is not about how trustworthy or honest the politician is, or even about being a promise-keeper, politicians begin using other tactics to push their agendas.
+Politicians become overwhelmed by compassion fatigue and unmet constituent needs, which often drive them to engage in bullying-like behavior, including character assassination, creating communication silos, and promoting underground manipulation schemes among peers.
+The environment in which politicians work is toxic and is a perfect example of a system problem: vague rules, unsatisfactory conduct, inequality, bias, and ambiguity drive actions and behaviors that the American public labels the Swamp rather than the "rule of the people." -Dr. Stewart

 Sunday, June 24, 2018